BeckmannundPartnerCONSULT/DocumentationTree/other_versions/reflexiveDocTree/readme_reflexiveDocTree.txt

 8 reflexive_documentation_tree_with_html.lua

 This script converts in a tree driven manner a tree into a html site.
 It is an example for tree driven format.
 Both, the tree and the html are shown in a graphical user interface.

+9.1 reflexive_documentation_tree_of_Lua.lua

+This script is a graphical user interface for the description of the Lua syntax with examples.
+The source of the texts is from official Lua documentation, reference manual and the book programming in Lua.

+9.2 reflexive_documentation_tree_of_Lua.html

+This file is an html site for the description of the Lua syntax with examples build from the script reflexive_documentation_tree_of_Lua.lua.
+The source of the texts is from official Lua documentation, reference manual and the book programming in Lua.